Republicans in focus in U.S. congressional primaries in Nebraska, West Virginia

 The contests are part of a series of primaries that will set the stage for Nov.
 8 elections in which Republicans are favored to win control of at least one chamber of Congress, which would give them the power to bring Democratic President Joe Biden's legislative agenda to a halt.

 Trump has endorsed more than 150 candidates this year as he lays the groundwork for a possible presidential bid in 2024, among them "Hillbilly Elegy" author J.D.
 Vance, who secured the Republican nomination for U.S. Senate in Ohio last week.
-He has also endorsed in high-profile Senate primaries in Pennsylvania, North Carolina and Georgia later this month.
+Trump has also endorsed candidates in high-profile Senate primaries in Pennsylvania, North Carolina and Georgia, set to take place later this month.

-In Nebraska, Trump has endorsed business executive Charles Herbster in the governor's race, even though several women have accused him of sexual harassment, a charge he denies.
+In Nebraska, Trump has endorsed business executive Charles Herbster in the governor's race.
+Several women have accused Herbster of sexual harassment, a charge he denies.
 Herbster faces Jim Pillen, a hog farmer and university board member who has drawn the backing of the current governor and many other political figures in the Midwestern farm state.

 In West Virginia, Trump has endorsed Representative Alex Mooney, a conservative who has backed the former president's false accusations of fraud in the 2020 election, over Representative David McKinley, a centrist who is backed by Governor Jim Justice.